USSTR-Avionics/MiniRockets/CPP_flight_computer_program/GETTING_STARTED.md

     hiddend character that gets pasted in on Windows.

-2. Navigate to Extensions on VSCode and install "PlatoformIO IDE" [note] restarting VSCode may be required and an internet connection is required!
+2. Navigate to Extensions on VSCode and install "PlatoformIO IDE"

+    [note] restarting VSCode may be required and an internet connection is required!

 3. Select the "PIO Home" tab in VSCode > "Import Existing Project" > Navigate to the directory where the codebase was cloned > open "CPP_flight_computer_code" > Scroll down to reveal the "Import Project" > Select board as "Teensy 4.1"

 4. At the bottom click on the checkbox to build the codebase

+## Recommended VSCode Extensions

+1. GitLens by GitKraken
+    - so you know who to blame for the broken code

+2. BetterComments by Aaron Bond

+3. Prettier